Student Organization Advisor Resources

 • Micromanage the organization

-• Run organization meetings
+• Run organization meetings or events

 • Use veto power over organization decisions